 Explanation of Pension Benefits Table.
-The Pension Benefits table indicates, for each of the Qualified Pension Plan and the Supplemental Pension Plan, the NEO's number of years of credited service, present value of accumulated benefit and any payments made during the year ended December 31, 2010.
+The Pension Benefits table indicates, for each of the Qualified Pension Plan and the Supplemental Pension Plan, the NEO's number of years of credited service, present value of accumulated benefit and any payments made during the year ended December 31, 2011.

-The amounts indicated in the column entitled "Present Value of Accumulated Benefit" represent the lump-sum value as of December 31, 2010 of the annual benefit that was earned by the NEOs as of December 31, 2010, assuming payment begins at each executive's normal retirement age, or their current age, if later.
+The amounts indicated in the column entitled "Present Value of Accumulated Benefit" represent the lump-sum value as of December 31, 2011 of the annual benefit that was earned by the NEOs as of December 31, 2011, assuming payment begins at each executive's normal retirement age, or their current age, if later.
 The normal retirement age is defined as age 65 in the Qualified Pension Plan and the Supplemental Pension Plan.
 Certain assumptions were used to determine the present value of accumulated benefits payable at normal retirement age.
 Those assumptions are described in the footnote to the Pension Benefits table.
 Certain material terms of each of the Qualified Pension Plan and the Supplemental Pension Plan are summarized in the footnotes to the Pension Benefits table and in the narrative below.

 Qualified Pension Plan.
 Benefits under the Qualified Pension Plan are paid over the lifetime of the NEO or the lifetimes of the NEO and a beneficiary, as elected by the NEO.
 If the NEO is married on the date payments are to begin under the Qualified Pension Plan, payment will be in the form of a joint and 50% survivor annuity with the spouse as beneficiary unless the NEO elects another form of payment with the consent of the spouse.
 None of the NEOs are eligible to elect to receive the benefit due under the Qualified Pension Plan in the form of a one-time lump sum payment.
 If benefits are paid in a form in which a benefit is to be paid to a beneficiary after the death of the NEO, benefits are reduced from the amount payable as a lifetime benefit solely to the NEO in accordance with the actuarial factors that apply to all participants in the Qualified Pension Plan.
-A participant's benefit is less than \$5,000.
+A participant's benefit under the Qualified Pension Plan is generally payable as an annuity with monthly benefit payments unless the present value of the normal retirement benefit is less than \$5,000.
 Benefits under the Qualified Pension Plan are funded by an irrevocable, tax-exempt trust.
 The Qualified Pension Plan benefits of all participants, including those benefits of NEOs, are payable from the assets held by the tax-exempt trust.